 - Facial weakness, pain, and numbness

 - Double vision or temporary blurred vision

 - Persistent headaches

-- Partial ataxia – a lack of limb coordination
+- Partial ataxia, which is a lack of coordination in limb movements

 Acoustic neuromas are challenging to diagnose because they share symptoms with other conditions, like Meniere’s disease.
 Dr Kleid performs different diagnostic tests to ensure the accurate diagnosis of your acoustic neuroma for appropriate treatment.